ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 Ad impression events are implemented as Snowplow unstructured events.
 [Here][ad-impression-schema] is the JSON schema for an ad impression event.

+`trackAdImpression` can also be passed an array of custom contexts as an additional final parameter.
+See [Contexts](#custom-contexts) for more information.

 You will want to set these arguments programmatically, across all of your ad zones/slots.
 For guidelines on how to achieve this with the [OpenX adserver] [openx], please see the following section [3.6.4](#ad-example).

 <a name="adClick" />